idaholab/moose/modules/doc/content/getting_started/installation/inl_hpc_prebuilt_moose.md

 If you receive an error about modules not being known, please make sure you are logged into either Sawtooth or Lemhi.

+!alert tip
+In generally, Sawtooth may have a more up-to-date version.

 Once loaded, `moose` becomes available.
 You need now only provide input files to run simulations.
-Example input files are available within the MOOSE repository (next section).
+Example input files are also available while this module is loaded.

 ## Run an Example